jarny/stemcellhack/README.md

 # stemcellhack
 Guide on using the data from stemformatics.org

-How to use the atlas data from Stemformatics.
+## Download the data files
+Go to stemformatics.org/atlas and use "more..." > download to get 3 files.

 ## Set up your environment using conda
+If you want to run the jupyter notebook from this repository, follow these instructions.

 a) Download conda if you don't already have it (https://www.anaconda.com/distribution/)